 I am grateful to my hon.
-Friend the Member for Westminster North for circulating a briefing in advance of this debate, which notes that there were 12,711 evictions by bailiffs under section 21, which was recorded by the Ministry of Justice under the “accelerated” procedure.
+Friend for circulating a briefing in advance of this debate, which notes that there were 12,711 evictions by bailiffs under section 21, which was recorded by the Ministry of Justice under the “accelerated” procedure.
 However, that figure is a baseline; it is really the tip of the iceberg, with the vast majority of tenants actually moving out without going through the daunting court process.

 I hope that the Minister is aware of Horden in my constituency.
 I have raised the problems of the private rented sector there on a number of occasions.
 Indeed, I invited the Under-Secretary of State for Housing, Communities and Local Government, the hon.
 Member for Rossendale and Darwen (Jake Berry), who is the Minister with responsibility for the northern powerhouse, to visit Horden.
 He promised that he would do so, but has not so far.
 In addition, I have written to the Minister for Housing, the hon.
 Member for North West Hampshire (Kit Malthouse), inviting him to visit and discuss some of the particular problems that we have and how they might be addressed.